 In October 2009, the Company (through its subsidiary Pentzer Corporation) received notice from the DOE proposing to find Pentzer liable for a release of hazardous substances under the Model Toxics Control Act, under Washington state law.
 The subject property adjoins land owned by the Union Pacific Railroad (UPR).
 UPR leased their property to operators of a facility designated by DOE as "Aluminum Recycling - Trentwood."
 Operators of that property maintained piles of aluminum "black dross," which can be designated as a state-only dangerous waste in Washington State.
 Operators placed a portion of the aluminum dross pile on the site owned by Pentzer Corporation.
 The Company does not believe it is a contributor to any environmental contamination associated with the dross pile, and submitted a response to the DOE's proposed findings in November 2009.
 In December 2009, the Company received notice from the DOE that it had been designated as a potentially liable party for any hazardous substances located on this site.
+UPR completed a RI/FS Work Plan in June 2010.
+At that time, UPR requested a contribution from the Company towards the cost of performing the RI/FS and also an access agreement to investigate the material deposited on the Pentzer Corporation parcel.
+The Company concluded an access agreement with UPR in August 2010.
+UPR plans to begin the remedial investigation during November 2010.
 There is currently not enough information to allow the Company to assess the probability or amount of a liability, if any, being incurred.
 The Company has not accrued a liability related to this matter.